gids-dadi/The-portfolio-project/README.md

 # Description of the project.

 My personal portfolio project(mobile version).
-A clone of figma (template 2), it contains informtion about me.
+A clone of figma (template 2), it contains informtion about me.This  exercise requires creating a repo, adding a .gitignore file, setting two different sections of the portfolio site and linters for html&css.

 Built With: HTML and CSS

 Live Demo

 ## Getting Started

-This is an exercise required creating a repo, adding a .gitignore file, setting two different sections of the portfolio site and linters for html&css.
+-Clone this repository to your desktop.
+-Navigate to the top level of the directory.
+-Open index.html in your browser to view the template.

 👤 Gideon Dadi